enshiromashiro/ngn/README.markdown

 ## Installation
 Generate a executable and run it, in terminal.

-1. get sources in your computer.
+1.get sources in your computer.

      $ cd /to/install/dir
      $ hg cl http://bitbucket.org/subaru45/ngn

-2. run `make` to generate a executables.
+2.run `make` to generate a executables.

      $ make

-3. move the executables to /home/yourname/bin
+3.move the executables to /home/yourname/bin

      $mv /home/yourname/bin